WasmEdge/docs/docs/develop/rust/ai_inference/pytorch.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# 4.7.2 Pytorch
+# 4.7.1 PyTorch

 We will use [this example project](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/pytorch-mobilenet-image) to show how to do AI inference with a PyTorch model in WasmEdge and Rust.